Polinare/Box-Of-Thought/README.md

 From **Coding Languages, Decision Theory, Game Theory, to Core Management Engineering Concepts, to Real Life Applications** of all these.

-Join me in the Adventure as I change the way we see things, one Small Concept at a Time.
+Join me in the Adventure as I change the way we see things, one small concept at a Time.